yashmakhija/Trades/readme.md

 ## Recent Improvements

-I've made several key improvements to the codebase to make it production-ready:
+We've made several key improvements to the codebase to make it production-ready:

 1. **Standardized Database Connections**: Implemented a singleton pattern for Prisma client to prevent connection pool exhaustion and improve performance.